Ronan Lynch has secrets. Some he keeps from others. Some he keeps from himself.

 And sometimes he’s not the only one who wants those things.

 Ronan is one of the raven boys – a group of friends, practically brothers, searching for a dead king named Glendower, who they think is hidden somewhere in the hills by their elite private school, Aglionby Academy.
-The path to Glendower has long … Continue reading →
+The path … Continue reading →

 The Raven King has been on the To Read list of practically every blogger that I follow.
 I’ve been a pretty big fan of the series so far, so I was really eager to get into this last chapter of the tale.